LetMeGoogleIt4You/ARCH/Dev/readme.md

 ARCH is a tool for documentation of Cisco devices(mainly IOS-XE routers).

 Usually, you would use Ansible with TextFSM, Nornir, or Genie if you have that available.

-But if you only have SecureCRT (with a small libery) or in a limeted python Enviorment then ARCH can be used.
+ARCH is written for SecureCRT how have a small libery isntalled or in a limeted python inviorment.

-ARCH have three standalone parts.
+The tool has three standalone parts.

 ## Part 1: Geahter informatsion
 [Using SecureCRT:](https://github.com/LetMeGoogleIt4You/ARCH/blob/master/Part1/SecureCRT.md)